Liefkenshoek Rail Link, Belgium

 Contractors involved in the Liefkenshoek rail link project

-The Liefkenshoek Rail Link project is the largest public-private-partnership (PPP) project in Belgium.
+The Liefkenshoek Rail Link project is the largest PPP project in Belgium.

 Locorail appointed THV LocoBouw, a consortium of CEI-De Meyer, VINCI Construction Grands Projets, Wayess & Freytag, CEI-De Meyer and MBG (a subsidiary of CFE), for the construction.

-The contractors will also be responsible for the maintenance of the railway infrastructure and the electromechanical installations until 2051, after which the ownership will be transferred to Infrabel.
+The contractors are also responsible for the maintenance of the railway infrastructure and the electromechanical installations until 2051, after which the ownership will be transferred to Infrabel.

 Smet Aannemingen was contracted for evacuation of the excavated materials.
 ArcelorMittal Projects provided the steel foundation solutions for the tunnels construction.

-The project is being supervised by TUC Rail, the technology consultant of Infrabel.
+The project was supervised by TUC Rail, the technology consultant of Infrabel.

 Financing the construction

-Financing for Locorail will be provided by the European Investment Bank and a consortium of six banks.
+Financing for Locorail was provided by the European Investment Bank and a consortium of six banks.
 The technical advisor to the lending banks is MottMacDonald.
 Deloitte is the financial consultant for the project.
 Stratec is the traffic consultant and Allen & Overy is the legal consultant.

-Infrabel is investing €75m.
-The PPP consortium will be eligible for a subsidy of €107m from the Flemish government.
+Infrabel has invested €75m.
+The PPP consortium was eligible for a subsidy of €107m from the Flemish Government.